 She serves as a board member for the Emergency Management Association of Texas and as a safety committeeman for the Houston Livestock Show & Rodeo.
 She formerly served as the secretary/treasurer for the Galveston County (Texas) Local Emergency Planning Committee.

-She is an active member of the International Association of Emergency Managers, the Emergency Management Association of Texas, San Jacinto All-Hazards Incident Management Team (AHIMT), Texas Search and Rescue (TEXSAR), and Team Rubicon.
+She is an active member of the International Association of Emergency Managers, the Emergency Management Association of Texas, San Jacinto All-Hazards Incident Management Team (AHIMT), and Texas Search and Rescue (TEXSAR).

 She has a Bachelor of Science degree from the University of Houston – Honors College and a Master of Public Administration degree from the University of North Texas with a specialization in emergency management.
 She is a Master Continuity Practitioner, AHIMT Planning Section Chief, Master Peace Officer, Fire/Arson Investigator, and Adjunct Instructor.